Search

 If multiple reps are assigned:

-• Knock automatically selects one rep.
+• Knock AI automatically selects one rep in order.

 • Only that rep's availability is shown.